 Small bowel diarrhea: Diarrhea originating from the small intestines usually has the following characteristics:

 Large bowel diarrhea: Diarrhea originating from the colon typically presents with:

-Diarrhea is caused by a number of factors which are categorized as follows:
+Diarrhea is caused by a number of factors.

 After medical history and physical examination, diagnostics for diarrhea typically include: